ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 1. Store executable instructions to memory space of the program
 2. Somehow make machine to execute payload as program from the start of this location.

 Storing itself isn't a problem, payload goes as input to the program.
-As we are storing payload inside the program, *executable instructions should not overflow*.
+As we are storing payload inside the program, *executable instructions should not overflow, as otherwise code might be split and it won't work*.
 Your program's size for input should be enough: your executable instructions can fit there.

 At this point you should know the size of your payload in bytes.
 Increase the buffer size of vulnerable program if needed.